 U.S. privacy and data security laws apply to our various businesses.
-We also do business globally in countries that have more stringent data protection laws than those in the United States that may be inconsistent across jurisdictions and are subject to evolving and differing interpretations.
-Governments, privacy advocates and class action attorneys are increasingly scrutinizing how companies collect, process, use, store, share and transmit personal data.
-Globally, new laws, such as the General Data Protection Regulation ("GDPR") in Europe, and industry self-regulatory codes have been enacted and more are being considered that may affect our ability (and our enterprise customers' ability) to reach current and prospective customers, to respond to both enterprise and individual customer requests under the laws (such as individual rights of access, correction, and deletion of their personal information), and to implement our business models effectively.
+We also conduct business globally in countries that may have more stringent data protection laws than those in the United States that may be inconsistent across jurisdictions and are subject to evolving and differing interpretations.
+Government regulators, privacy advocates and class action attorneys are increasingly scrutinizing how companies collect, process, use, store, share and transmit personal data.
+This increased scrutiny may result in new interpretations of existing laws, thereby further impacting Adobe's business.
+Globally, new laws, such as the General Data Protection Regulation ("GDPR") in Europe, and industry self-regulatory codes have been enacted and more are being considered.
+While we have invested in GDPR readiness, these new laws, regulations and codes may affect our ability (and our enterprise customers' ability) to reach current and prospective customers, to respond to both enterprise and individual customer requests under the laws (such as individual rights of access, correction, and deletion of their personal information), and to implement our business models effectively.
 These new laws may also impact our innovation and business drivers in developing new and emerging technologies (e.g., artificial intelligence and machine learning).
 These requirements, among others, may impact demand for our offerings and force us to bear the burden of more onerous obligations in our contracts.
 Any perception of our practices, products or services as a violation of individual privacy rights may subject us to public criticism, class action lawsuits, reputational harm, or investigations or claims by regulators, industry groups or other third parties, all of which could disrupt our business and expose us to increased liability.
 Additionally, we store information on behalf of our customers and if our customers fail to comply with contractual obligations or applicable laws, it could result in litigation or reputational harm to us.

-Transferring personal information across international borders is becoming increasingly complex.
+Transferring personal information across international borders is complex.
 For example, European data transfers outside the European Economic Area are highly regulated.
 The mechanisms that we and many other companies rely upon for European data transfers (e.g. Privacy Shield and Model Clauses) are being contested in the European court system.
 We are closely monitoring developments related to requirements for transferring personal data outside the EU.
 These requirements may result in an increase in the obligations required to provide our services in the EU or in sanctions and fines for non-compliance.
 Several other countries, including Australia and Japan, have also established specific legal requirements for cross-border transfers of personal information.
-These developments in Europe and elsewhere could harm our business, financial condition and results of operations.
+If the mechanisms for transferring personal information from Europe to the United States should be found invalid or if other countries implement more restrictive regulations for cross-border data transfers (or not permit data to leave the country of origin), such developments could harm our business, financial condition and results of operations.